Amelanchiers, sometimes known as Juneberries, offer attractive white blossom and multiple autumn colours.

-Most forms will produce blueberry-like fruits over the summer, although they are not related to blueberries.
+Most Amelanchiers will produce blueberry-like fruits over the summer, although they are not related to blueberries.
 The species Amelanchier alnifolia has the best fruiting potential, these varieties are often sold as Saskatoons.

-These bush-like trees are very cold-hardy.
+Amelanchiers are generally very cold-hardy.
 They will grow in most well-drained soils - but avoid clay or water-logged soils.
 They prefer neutral or slightly acidic conditions, but will tolerate slightly alkaline soils.

 The flowers, which appear during May, are susceptible to frost damage, so avoid planting in areas prone to late frosts.